New Clues to the Evolution of Dwarf Carbon Stars From Their Variability and X-ray Emission: Introduction

 It was traditionally thought that accretion of the mass needed for dCs to form would take place via Bondi-Hoyle-Lyttleton \citep{Hoyle1939, Bondi1944} accretion.
 This was because, if the initial orbital separation was too close during the rapid expansion of the AGB radius during the TP-AGB phase, a common-envelope \citep{Paczynski1976} would result.
 On a timescale of 100--1000\,yrs, this common-envelope would drastically shrink the orbital period and result in the ejection of the TP-AGB envelope.
 This envelope ejection would truncate the thermal pulses, and if there had not already been sufficient carbon enhancement, the proto-dC would remain a normal O-rich main-sequence star.

 However, there are numerous cases of short-period dCs that have been found. \citet{Miszalski2013} found that the central star of the ``Necklace'' planetary nebula is in a binary with a dC companion, with an orbital period of 1.16\,d \citep{Corradi2011}.
-Here, we see direct evidence of the common-envelope and the expelled envelope in the form of the nebula. \citet{Margon2018} found a dC without these clear signs of common-envelope to have a period of 2.92\,d using multi-epoch photometric surveys.
+Here, we see direct evidence of the common-envelope phase and the expelled envelope in the form of the nebula. \citet{Margon2018} found a dC without these clear signs of a common-envelope phase to have a period of 2.92\,d using multi-epoch photometric surveys.

 \citet{Roulston2021a} just published 34 new dC periods, and \citet{Whitehouse2021} found 5 new dC periods.
 Remarkably, 95\% of this combined sample of dCs have P$< 10$\,d (with the shortest being from \citet{Roulston2021a} with a period of only 3.2\,hr).
-It is clear that dCs can go through a common-envelope, and possibly even a significant fraction do so.
+We note that both the \citet{Roulston2021a} and \citet{Whitehouse2021} samples used photometric surveys that are optimized for finding the types of short periods seen in their dC samples.
+Known dC periods range up $\sim$11\,yrs, which would require long term photometric, spectroscopic or astrometric observations to detect and confirm.
+However, it is clear that dCs can go through a common-envelope phase, and possibly even a significant fraction do so.